enes-sahinn/Calculator/README.md

 ## About The Project

-This project simply aims to make a calculator with interface using JComponents and JavaSwing.
+This project simply aims to make a calculator with interface by using JComponents and JavaSwing.

 ## Game Screen
 ![alt text](https://github.com/enes-sahinn/Calculator/blob/master/game_screen.png)